minibits-cash/minibits_wallet/README.md

 As a result, the following architectural constraints are in place:
 - Wherever available, use libraries with a fast JSI (JavaScript Interface) to native modules.
 - Avoid Expo modules.
-- Use fast storage for most wallet operations and separate local database storage to store data that incrementally grows.
+- Use fastest available storage for most wallet operations and separate local database storage to store data that incrementally grows.
 - Leverage local database as an append-only ecash backup independent from fast storage.

 <img src="https://www.minibits.cash/img/minibits_architecture_v2.png">

-Open architectural concepts worth wider discussion
+Open architectural concepts that were still open for discussion when the wallet had been released
 - [x] Contacts management - identities, sharing contacts, send ecash with the UX of tradfi instant payment while keeping privacy towards mints - Implemented as NOSTR keypairs and NIP05 public sharable names that ecash can be sent to
-- [ ] Off-device backup strategy - many options exist with or without mint interaction
+- [x] Off-device backup strategy - Implemented using @gandlafbtc concept of deterministic secrets
 - [ ] UX and naming conventions - ecash is not always intuitive.
 UX for new users heavily depends on using the right abstractions or terms to describe what is going on.
 This wallet wants to serve as a means to test what could work.
 One of the first ideas is to avoid terms such as token or proof and propose the term --coin ++ecash instead.
+- [ ] Suitable Tor daemon available to replace not maintained react-native-tor.

 ## Download and test